Skip to main content

 CI Integration

-The storybook.yml workflow triggers on PRs that modify Storybook config, story files, the curated story coverage contract, and component or view files that feed the unified Storybook build.
-It runs three required checks:
+The design.yml workflow triggers on PRs that modify DesignMD files, Storybook config, story files, the curated story coverage contract, and component or view files that feed the unified Storybook build.
+It runs eight required command gates:

-1. Storybook contract (check:stories) -- Ensures shared foundations plus curated admin surfaces have corresponding stories
+5. Storybook contract (check:stories) -- Ensures shared foundations, curated admin surfaces, and required client PWA/public shell stories have corresponding stories

 The built artifact is uploaded via actions/upload-artifact@v4 for review.